Table of Contents

 Recording EIF files in Unity

-This article explains how to record EIF files in Unity for simulation purposes.
+This article introduces how to record EIF files in Unity for simulation runs.

 Use FrameRecorder.enabled = true to start recording, for example: